Ed Rainsford: Domestic career

 Rainsford played two matches for the Gloucestershire Second XI in the Second XI Championship in 2008, taking five wickets at an average of 35.20, with a best of 3/56.

 International career

 Rainsford represented the Zimbabwe Under-19 cricket team at the 2004 Under-19 World Cup, taking four wickets in six games at an average of 38.00, with a best of 2/37.

-He is primarily a right arm medium-fast seam bowler with a 22.03 first-class average whose skill in yorkers is well documented.
+He is primarily a right-arm medium-fast seam bowler with a 22.03 first-class average whose yorker-bowling skill is well documented.

-During the 2006 Zimbabwean tour of Bangladesh, he left the tour early to fulfil a club contract in England with North London side Harefield CC.
+During the 2006 Zimbabwean tour of Bangladesh, Rainsford left the tour early to fulfil a club contract in England with North London side Harefield CC.
 He took 33 wickets in 17 games, including a spectacular 4 wickets in 4 consecutive balls.

-Edward Rainsford was ruled out of the World Cup 2011 due to an ankle injury, he was sent to fly home.
+Edward Rainsford was ruled out of the World Cup 2011 due to an ankle injury, having to return home prematurely on that count.